mackuba/skyfall/README.md

 For more examples, see the [example](https://github.com/mackuba/skyfall/blob/master/example) folder or the [bluesky-feeds-rb](https://github.com/mackuba/bluesky-feeds-rb/blob/master/app/firehose_stream.rb) project, which implements a feed generator service.

+### Custom lexicons

+A note on custom lexicons: the `Skyfall::Operation` objects have two properties that tell you the kind of record they're about: `#collection`, which is a string containing the official name of the collection/lexicon, e.g. `"app.bsky.feed.post"`; and `#type`, which is a symbol meant to save you some typing, e.g. `:bsky_post`.

+When Skyfall receives a message about a record type that's not on the list, whether in the `app.bsky` namespace or not, the operation `type` will be `:unknown`, while the `collection` will be the original string.
+So if an app like e.g. "Skygram" appears with a `zz.skygram.*` namespace that lets you share photos on ATProto, the operations will have a type `:unknown` and collection names like `zz.skygram.feed.photo`, and you can check the `collection` field for record types known to you and process them in some appropriate way, even if Skyfall doesn't recognize the record type.

+Do not however check if such operations have a `type` equal to `:unknown` first - just ignore the type and only check the `collection` string.
+The reason is that some next version of Skyfall might start recognizing those records and add a new `type` value for them like e.g. `:skygram_photo`, and then they won't match your condition anymore.

 ## Credits

 Copyright © 2023 Kuba Suder ([@mackuba.eu](https://bsky.app/profile/mackuba.eu)).